l3wi/eth-static-proxy/README.md

 # Ethereum Static Proxy

 A simple project that API'ifies Ethereum contracts so they can be integrated into other applications.
+Its supports vanilla contracts and those implementing [EIP-1967](https://eips.ethereum.org/EIPS/eip-1967).

 ### How to use: